 When choosing the best commercial potting mixture it’s always worth checking the ingredients written on the package.
 Truth is, that potting mix with too much soil in it may be too moisture retentive to make an ideal potting medium.

-Here are a selected few available links on Amazon to commercial potting mix suitable for growing olive trees in pots:
+Here are a selected few commercial potting mixes suitable for growing olive trees in pots available on Amazon:

 Making a Potting Mixture for Olive Trees Indoors